ant-louis/graph-partitioning/readme.md

-# Data mining (CS-E4600): graph partitioning
+# Data mining: graph partitioning

 ## About
-Assignment for data mining course.
+Assignment for data mining course (CS-E4600) at Aalto University.

 ## Step to use the code
 1. Install all the python module requirements listed in requirements.txt